TryHackMeNow/CyberLab/README.md

 # Firewall
 Host `firewall.victim.local` is the lab's central node.
 It runs *pfSense CE* and with that is a firewall with IP routing, DHCP and DNS resolution capabilities.
 The firewall is managed via web interface.
 The web interface is online at `http://172.20.20.10` (port 80).
 User: `admin`, password: `TryHackMe!`.

 The firewall router has 4 network adapter cards.
-Each network adapter acts as the local gateway for the attached subnet.
+Each network adapter acts as the local gateway for the attached network segment.
 For example, the default gateway of the `LAN` subnet has IP address `172.20.20.10`.
 The firewall router forwards DNS requests it cannot resolve to the WAN interface (internet) and the active directory domain controller.

 | Adapter  | Name     | IP                | Subnet | VirtualBox Link Type |
 | :------- | :------  | :---------------- | :------| :------------------- |